 WBS Work Breakdown Structure

-Appendix A - HFT Key Performance ParametersHigh-Level Parameters
+Appendix A - HFT Key Performance Parameters

+This appendix describes in detail the CD-4 key performance parameters, justification and verification methods.

+High-Level Parameters

 High-level parameter justifications

 We require the instrument to be capable of a pointing resolution of better than 50 m for kaons of 750 MeV/c.
 750 MeV/c is the mean momentum of the decay kaons from D mesons of 1 GeV/c transverse momentum, the peak of the D meson distribution.
 The pointing resolution can be calculated from the design parameters and from the results of surveys of the sensor ladders.
 The pointing resolution can also be measured in tests with cosmic rays or in beam tests.